-For EP patents already granted before the system comes into force, a UP will not be available.
+For EP patents already granted before the system came into force, a UP is not available.
 For these patents, the critical question is whether to opt out of the UPC's competence on a case-by-case basis.
-A decision should be made before the system comes into effect.

-If the EP is opted out, the entire bundle of national patents that comprise the EP will remain in the current system where national courts have competence over each of the bundle of national patents, each of which is individually enforceable or subject to revocation.
+If the EP is opted out, the entire bundle of national patents that comprise the EP will remain in the classic system where national courts have competence over each of the bundle of national patents, each of which is individually enforceable or subject to revocation.
 By opting out, the patentee thereby avoids the risk of central revocation in all of the participating Member States which have ratified the Agreement.
-However, it will still be possible to withdraw the opt out if national court proceedings have not already been initiated and the transitional period is still pending.
+However, it remains possible to withdraw the opt out if national court proceedings have not already been initiated and the transitional period of at least seven years is still pending.
 Withdrawing the opt out will place the patent back within the UPC's jurisdiction, so that the patentee can commence central infringement proceedings.
 It may therefore seem attractive to opt out an EP as a matter of course and to consider withdrawing the opt out when enforcement is being considered.
 Once an opt out has been withdrawn, it is not possible to opt back out again.